 Within NeuroRestore, a new generation of symptomatic drugs is being developed for the treatment of cognitive dysfunction (memory disorders) in Alzheimer's disease.
 The company initiated the first clinical trial with the primary drug candidate in NeuroRestore, ACD856, in late 2019.
-The study was completed on schedule in the second quarter of 2020, with results supporting the continued clinical development of ACD856.
+The study was completed on schedule in the second guarter of 2020, with results supporting the continued clinical development of ACD856.
 Continued clinical trials were initiated in late 2020, also according to plan.
-These studies, which are part of the phase I program for the drug candidate, have the primary purpose of assessing safety and tolerability in humans.
+In the third quarter of 2021 the MAD study was also initiated and both of these studies, which are part of the phase I program for the drug candidate, have the primary purpose of assessing safety and tolerability in humans.
 ACD857 is in the research phase and also has the primary indication of cognitive dysfunction/Alzheimer's disease.
 At the end of last year the drug candidate entered into the next phase of development, which aims to assess the preclinical safety profile before clinical trials can begin.

-AlzeCure's disease-modifying research platform for Alzheimer's disease, Alzstatin, focuses on reducing the production of toxic amyloid beta (A $\beta$ ) in the brain.
-A $\beta$ plays a key pathological role in Alzheimer's disease and begins to accumulate in the brain years before clear symptoms develop.
+AlzeCure's disease-modifying research platform for Alzheimer's disease, Alzstatin, focuses on reducing the production of toxic amyloid beta ( $A\beta$ ) in the brain. $A\beta$ plays a key pathological role in Alzheimer's disease and begins to accumulate in the brain years before clear symptoms develop.